Mira-3zzeldin/InstaShield-Security-Architecture/README.md

 <h3 align="left">⚠️ Repository Disclaimer</h3>
 <div>
-&nbsp; &nbsp; &nbsp; &nbsp; This repository is created for educational and architectural reference purposes only.
-I am committed<br>
+&nbsp; &nbsp; &nbsp; &nbsp; This repository is created for architectural reference purposes only.
+I am committed to <b>Ethical Hacking</b>.
+The<br>
-&nbsp; &nbsp; &nbsp; &nbsp; to <b>Ethical Hacking</b> and cyber security best practices.
-The primary codebase remains in a secured<br>
-&nbsp; &nbsp; &nbsp; &nbsp; private repository to maintain system integrity.
-Any unauthorized use of the techniques or patterns<br>
+&nbsp; &nbsp; &nbsp; &nbsp; primary codebase remains in a secured private repository to maintain system integrity.
+Any unauthorized use<br>
-&nbsp; &nbsp; &nbsp; &nbsp; documented here against live systems without prior consent is strictly illegal and unethical.
+&nbsp; &nbsp; &nbsp; &nbsp; of these techniques against systems without prior consent is strictly illegal.
 </div>

 <hr>